unoplatform/Uno.Samples/README.md

 ### TubePlayer App

-The TubePlayer  App is a sample application that leverages the Uno Platform to recreate the core functionalities of YouTube.
-This app serves as a comprehensive tutorial for developers looking to understand how to use Uno.Extensions to create a rich, responsive video streaming service.
+The TubePlayer App is a sample application that leverages Uno Platform to recreate the core functionalities of YouTube.
+This app serves as a comprehensive tutorial for developers to create a rich, responsive video streaming service.

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/reference/TubePlayer)